-We designed easy-to-use APIs to enable popular DL frameworks like PyTorch to use Chaos’s self-healing and autoscaling features.
-These APIs include: \begin{itemize} \item \texttt{Trainer}: A class that, when instantiated, sends a node join request to the scheduler.
-Then, following the scale-out workflow, it establishes socket connections with its neighbors and synchronizes the training state. \item \texttt{check\_state\_replication}: This function runs on existing nodes to check if they need to synchronize training state.
-If the scheduler issues a replication policy, selected nodes should send their assigned shards to the new node according to the policy. \item \texttt{capture\_exit\_event:} A helper function that detects if a user node intends to leave.
-For example, when the user clicks ``Quit Cluster" in the GUI or presses ``Ctrl+C" in the terminal. \item \texttt{request\_node\_exit}: Sends a leave request to the scheduler to start the scale-in workflow and safely exit the cluster.
+Chaos is a control-plane system that leaves data preparation, model computation, and all-reduce communication untouched, so it is compatible with any deep learning framework.
+We designed easy-to-use APIs to integrate Chaos with common DL frameworks: \begin{itemize} \item \texttt{Coordinator}: A class that, when instantiated, sends a node join request to the scheduler.
+Then, following the scale-out workflow, it establishes socket connections with its neighbors and synchronizes training state. \item \texttt{check\_state\_replication}: This function runs on existing nodes to check if they need to synchronize training state.
+If the scheduler issues a state replication policy, neighbors should send their model shards to the new node following this policy. \item \texttt{capture\_exit\_event:} A helper function that detects if a user node intends to leave.
+For example, when the user clicks ``Quit Cluster" in the GUI or presses ``Ctrl+C" in the terminal. \item \texttt{request\_node\_exit}: Send a leave request to the scheduler to initiate the scale-in workflow and quit the cluster safely.
 It will disconnect from its neighbors. \end{itemize}

-Listings \ref{lst:node-join} and \ref{lst:node-leave} show example code for node joining and node leaving.
-For node joining, on the new node, the user starts the scale-out workflow by creating a \texttt{Trainer()} instance. and other nodes call \texttt{check\_state\_replication()} after each all-reduce to check if they need to help synchronize the training state to the new node.
-For node leaving, the node calls \texttt{capture\_exit\_event()} to check if the user intends to quit.
-If so, it starts the scale-in workflow by calling \texttt{request\_node\_exit()}.
-In these cases, connect-link and disconnect-link are also triggered, since adding a node involves creating new sockets, and node leaving should remove them.
+Listing \ref{lst:node-join} shows an example code for node joins and leaves using PyTorch.
+For node joining, on the new node, the user initiates the scale-out workflow by creating a \texttt{Coordinator()} instance, and others call \texttt{check\_state\_replication()} after all-reduce to check if they need to synchronize training state to the new node.
+For node leaving, the node calls \texttt{capture\_exit\_event()} to check if its owner intends to quit.
+If so, it initiates the scale-in workflow by calling \texttt{request\_node\_exit()}.
+In these cases, connect-link and disconnect-link are also triggered, since adding a node involves creating new sockets, while leaving removes them.

-For node and link failures, they require no extra user code.
+For node and link failures, they require no extra code.
 Chaos detects them automatically via heartbeats and probes.
-Once detected, the scheduler autonomously triggers the corresponding peer negotiation protocol to handle them.
+Once detected, the scheduler autonomously triggers the peer negotiation protocol to handle them.